-- 1. Economic Development Policy and Management The program will focus on economic development (the core of socioeconomic development) and train professional development economists who contribute to reducing world poverty through economic development, job creation, and disparity reduction.
-By principally focusina economic development policy development management, it will aim to educate balanced development economists who are able to comprehensively understand development agendas, policy making, policy implementation, and policy adjustment.

-- Education and Human Resource Development

-For the realization of socioeconomic

-sustainability, one of the most important

-tasks is providing fair and high-quality

-education and vocational training for all

-people.
-This program will nurture specialists

-and researchers who comprehend issues of

-educational development and are equipped

-with the integrated ability of policy-making

-and sector-project analysis of educational

-and vocational training.
+- 1. Economic Development Policy and Management The program will focus on economic development (the core of socioeconomic development) professional and train development economists who contribute to reducing world poverty through economic development, job creation, and disparity reduction.
+By principally focusing development economic policy development management, it will aim to educate balanced development economists who are able to comprehensively understand development agendas, policy making, policy implementation, and policy adjustment. - 2.
+Education and Human Resource Development For the realization of socioeconomic sustainability, one of the most important tasks is providing fair and high-quality education and vocational training for all people.
+This program will nurture specialists and researchers who comprehend issues of educational development and are equipped with the integrated ability of policy-making and sector-project analysis of educational and vocational training.

-Inclusive Society and State This program will train specialists to understand the multidimensional aspects of understand the multidimensional aspects of the roles of stages and civil societies in order to construct peaceful and inclusive societies, which are essential conditions for sustainable development.
+3. Inclusive Society and State

+This program will train specialists to understand the multidimensional aspects of the roles of stages and civil societies in order to construct peaceful and inclusive societies, which are essential conditions for sustainable development.